 September 8, 2022

-Oberlin College and Conservatory has initiated payment in full of the $36.59 million judgment in the Gibson’s Bakery case and is awaiting payment information from the plaintiffs.
+Oberlin College and Conservatory has initiated payment in full of the $36.59 million judgment in the Gibson’s Bakery case.
 This amount represents awarded damages and accumulated interest, and therefore no further payments are required.

 On August 30, the Ohio Supreme Court issued its decision not to hear Oberlin's appeal.
 Oberlin’s Board of Trustees has decided not to pursue the matter further.